Search by Provider Name

 OREGON LIFELINE

-Oregon Lifeline is a federal and state government program that reduces the monthly cost of phone or broadband service for qualifying low-income households.
-Also known as the Oregon Telephone Assistance Program, the program (1) reduces the cost of phone bills by up to $19.25 per month, (2) reduces the cost of broadband service by $21.25 per month, or (3) provides free phone or broadband service.
-Note: Federal and state regulations limit the Lifeline benefit to one per household for either phone or broadband service.
-Check with internet service provider to get internet speed requirements for Lifeline program.
+Offers a reduction in the monthly cost of phone or broadband service for qualifying low-income households.
+Also known as the Oregon Telephone Assistance Program, the program (1) reduces the cost of phone bills by up to $19.25 per month, (2) reduces the cost of broadband service by $21.25 per month, or (3) provides a free cell phone with voice and data services.

 201 High Street SE